 Section 1.
 Officers.
 The Officers of The Association shall consist of a President, First Vice-President, Second Vice-President, Secretary, Treasurer, Western Director, Eastern Director, Northern Director, Central Director, and Sergeant-at-Arms.
 Each officer shall be an Active or Associate member of The Association elected by a majority vote of the electorate, except that the Regional Directors shall be elected by the respective active Regional membership.
 The term of office shall be for a period of one year from the date of the Annual Meeting or until a successor is elected, providing each officer remains an Active or Associate member of The Association during the term of office.

 Section 2.
 Nomination of Officers.
-It shall be the annual duty of the Nominating Committee to compile a list of qualified candidates who are willing to assume the offices and duties described in Article III and IV, excluding the offices of Regional Directors.
+It shall be the annual duty of the Nominating Committee to compile a list of qualified candidates who are willing to assume the offices and duties described in Articles III and IV, excluding the offices of Regional Directors.
 The committee shall present its nominations to The Association membership through correspondence no later than thirty (30) days prior to the Annual Meeting.

 Section 3.
 Election of Officers.
 Election of officers shall take place at the Annual Meeting.